Infomaker/Dashboard-Plugin/README.md

-# Hello World
+# Dashboard Plugin
-Hello World is a bootstrap project for developing Dashboard plugins that contains all the tools you need for writing awesome plugins.
+Dashboard Plugin is a starter project for developing Dashboard plugins that contains all the tools you need for writing awesome plugins.

 ## Prerequisites
-* Node - http://blog.teamtreehouse.com/install-node-js-npm-mac (A nice tutorial by Team tree House for installing Node and NPM).
+* Node - http://blog.teamtreehouse.com/install-node-js-npm-mac (A nice tutorial by Team Tree House for installing Node and NPM).

 ## Setup
     npm install